-Getting the Most out of the Consumption Shift LinkedIn offers powerful tools and ad formats that enable asset management firms to reach the right audience at the right time.
+Capitalising on the Consumption Shift LinkedIn offers powerful tools and ad formats that enable asset management firms to reach the right audience at the right time.

-The Importance of Brand Reputation LinkedIn is an ideal platform for asset management firms to promote their message because it's built on a foundation of trust and allows firms to reach institutional investors in the right mindset.
+The Importance of Brand Reputation Linkedln is an ideal platform for asset management firms to promote their message because it's built on a foundation of trust and allows firms to reach institutional investors in the right mindset.